ElliottMardones/foRgotten/README.md

 #> 6   I1 I7 0.815 0.8750   1.000
 ```

-If any of the occurrences have `"NA"` and `"NaN"` values in the UCI and
+If any of the occurrences have `"NA"` values in the UCI and
 p.value fields, it indicates that the values for that occurrence have
 repeated values.
 This prevents bootstrapping.